Beram Kayal

-Beram Kayal (or Biram Keyal, بيرم كيال, בירם כיאל; born 2 May 1988) is an Israeli professional footballer who plays as a central midfielder for Bnei Sakhnin of the Israeli Premier League.
-Internationally he plays for Israel, where he has been a full international since 2008, with 47 senior caps to date.
+Beram Kayal (or Biram Keyal, بيرم كيال, בירם כיאל; born 2 May 1988) is an Israeli former professional footballer who played as a central midfielder.
+Internationally he played for Israel, where he has been a full international since 2008, with 47 senior caps to 2021.

 Kayal joined Maccabi Haifa in 2002 and made his professional debut in 2006 at the age of 18.
 He made 125 appearances and scored eight goals before moving to Celtic in 2010.
 He has received plaudits from many Scottish football pundits and was named the SPL player of the month for January 2011.
-In January 2015, he joined Brighton & Hove Albion where he spent five-and-a-half years – including a loan spell at Charlton Athletic – helping The Seagulls to Premier League promotion for the first time in the club's history.
-Kayal made a return to Israel in November 2020 signing for Bnei Sakhnin of the Israelian top flight.
+In January 2015, he joined Brighton & Hove Albion where he spent five and a half years – including a loan spell at Charlton Athletic – helping The Seagulls to Premier League promotion for the first time in the club's history.
+Kayal made a return to Israel in November 2020 signing for Bnei Sakhnin of the Israeli top flight.

 Early and personal life

-Kayal was born in Jadeidi-Makr, Israel, near Haifa, Israel, to a Muslim-Arab family, and is an Arab-Israeli Muslim.
+Kayal was born in Jadeidi-Makr, Israel, to a Muslim-Arab family, and is an Arab-Israeli citizen.

-Speaking about being an Arab-Israeli he said "...
-I'm Arabic.
-Sometimes people on the outside can't understand the bigger picture.
-They ask how Jewish and Arabic people can live together.
-But, it's fine, I lived [in Israel] and I enjoyed it and I get on with the people there.
-I have friends who are Jewish.
-It shouldn't really matter in sports about Arabs or Jews.
-If someone says 'Beram Kayal is an Arab player' then that is enough for me."